 Your Niche Can Expand While Your Standards Remain

 As important as defining a target market is, being open to the idea that the market might change or expand is a vital mindset to keep.
 But that doesn’t have to change the standards you use to find your best clients.

 That’s the beauty of qualifying leads—it doesn’t prevent you from pivoting.

 The most significant difference between how we expanded into new areas and how most other people do it is that we were not chasing it.
 We were not trying to help everyone.
 The conversations came from referrals and introductions, and I used the same qualifying process as I always have.

 And when I looked back at the data on older projects and lost prospects and compared them to these new, more successful ones, I could see why they were a better fit.

 Your CRM Helps in Qualifying Leads

-We do deep CRM dives with clients that haven’t quite pinpointed the right audience yet all the time.
+We frequently do deep CRM dives with clients that haven’t quite pinpointed the right audience yet.
 With enough data, we can usually see which clients they should be targeting and what they could be qualifying for based on where leads are falling off or moving through.

 Sometimes, even when they’ve defined their niche, we catch a target market shift even before they realize it.